codeguy/php-the-right-way/CONTRIBUTING.md

 ## Contribution Agreement and Usage

-By subitting a pull request to this repository, you agree to allow the project owners to license your work under the the terms of the [Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License](http://creativecommons.org/licenses/by-nc-sa/3.0/).
+By submitting a pull request to this repository, you agree to allow the project owners to license your work under the the terms of the [Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License](http://creativecommons.org/licenses/by-nc-sa/3.0/).